Black Friday Code: DIGEST35

 If you eat a diet rich in whole foods and take a daily vitamin and probiotic, you’re likely getting the nutrients you need without the additional cost of an expensive greens powder like this one.
 That being said, if you’re traveling or have a schedule where access to healthy food might be unpredictable, a product like Athletic Greens could be a good stopgap from time to time.

-Also, there’s notably no vitamin D in the product at all.
+It’s worth noting, there’s no vitamin D in the product at all.
 If you live in an area where sunshine is in short supply or have other medical reasons to avoid the sun, you’ll likely need to keep at least one other supplement in the cabinet with AG1.

 Industry-Funded Research (Proceed with Skepticism)